 If you are a visitor from overseas you may not have Medicare cover.
-In that event you will not need a referral from a general practitioner.
+In that event, you will not need a referral from a general practitioner.
 If you have overseas health fund cover, can you please bring details with you.

 When you arrive

-My secretary will be the first person you meet at my office.
+My secretary will be the first person you meet in my office.
 She will take your details, begin the discussion about our pregnancy care, discuss our fee program and payment plan options.
 You will be required to sign an informed financial consent form.
 She will give you a folder containing pregnancy care information and your free personalised USB flash drive for you to store ultrasound scan photos of your baby taken at each antenatal visit.

 Your first consultation

-At this initial visit I will spend time getting to know you and your expectations.
+At this initial visit, I will spend time getting to know you and your expectations.
 I allow plenty of time for this visit and certainly don’t want you to feel rushed.
 I will take a medical (including past pregnancy) history and conduct a sufficient physical examination as appropriate.

 Pathology and outside sourced scans